Skip to content

 Lupins are one of the best natural sources of the amino acid – arginine, which is thought to improve blood vessel performance.
 Recent studies indicated that including lupin in the diet assists with hypertension.

-Pre-biotics for Improve bowel health
+Pre-biotics for Improved bowel health

 Lupin foods reduce transit time, lower the colon pH and act as a ‘pre-biotic’.